 \[ f'(x) = \lim_{h \to 0} \frac{\log_b(x + h) - \log_b(x)}{h} \quad ( * ) \]

-We use the logarithm base change formula (Properties of Logarithms):
+We use the change of base formula for logarithms (Properties of Logarithms):

 \[ \log_b(x) = \frac{\ln(x)}{\ln(b)} \]